muratk5n/thirdwave/en/README.md

 @FCHEA_News

-@ENERGY just announced a historic $7B for regional clean hydrogen hubs.
+[DOE] just announced a historic $7B for regional clean hydrogen hubs.
 FCHEA and its members are thrilled by this announcement and the ongoing support of our industry by Congress and the Administration.